Test Cases

 A test suite helps:

-- Organizations create repeatable, standardized & comparable assessments - independent of who was actually performing the assessment.
+Organizations create repeatable, standardized & comparable assessments - independent of whom was actually performing the assessment.

 Test cases can provide valuable insight into a penetration test or audit.
 It shows:

-It is the function of a pentesters (or assessor) on the project to update the test cases, as they work through the assessment.
+It is the function of pentesters on the project to update the test cases as they work through the assessment.
 Therefore only users with Edit permissions on the project can update a test case.

 Authorized users can update the status of a test case to any of the following: